rule

 Text 55

-***: This bridge is till today really present there in the form of a narrow passage of land close to the surface of the ocean between Lanka and India.
+***: This bridge is today still present in the form of a narrow passage of land close to the surface of the ocean between Lanka and India.
 It is called the Adam's Bridge and consists of a chain of shoals, c.18 miles (30 km) long [see picture and article].

 Vrindavan das.
 Used with permission.